-- Transformed pond with water fountain centre-piece by 2024, in the form of an angel, to provide an attractive setting for Cooper Park and potential hotel site. - Provision of small scale water sports facility with equipment hire from adjacent Sports Hub by 2030.
+- Transform pond by 2026, to provide an attractive setting for Cooper Park. - Provision of small scale water sports facility with equipment hire from adjacent Sports Hub by 2026.

 Project aims to transform the pond to provide an attractive setting for Cooper Park and potential hotel site alongside a water sports activity centre which promotes health and wellbeing.